 - 1 Roger: From what I've been hearing and visually seeing on the bus tour, I know they'll be filling the - - 2 From what I hear from Gord, they'll also be putting the slimes inside the tunnels.
 I know it's straight - 3 rock down to the bottom.
 But the tunnels are different because it's softer rock and sand.
-The concern - 4 from Bobby it might seep through.
+The concern - from Bobby it might seep through.
 Is there a study about that?
 I didn't know that.
 That's what I caught - from Gord.
 And they'll be blocking the two tunnels.
 Even if the water mixes with the water.
-That's just my thought. - 7 Natasha: That's a question for Gord.
+That's just - 6 my thought. - Natasha: That's a question for Gord.
 If the PK behaves differently in the tunnels and in the pit.
 Is there - 8 a way you would test to see or would you just let science answer that question? - 9 Roger: Can't really say if it's been done in a different place.
 If there's a study about that.
-Just to 10 visualize about that.
-It just changes my views a little bit. - 11 Wayne: Someone mentioned putting the fish in.
-We have to determine what size of fish, what kind of - 12 fish and how long we use them before we test them.
+Just to - 10 visualize about that.
+It just changes my views a little bit. - Wayne: Someone mentioned putting the fish in.
+We have to determine what size of fish, what kind of - fish and how long we use them before we test them.
 And the amount of fish to go in.
-In winter time - 13 you only have so much oxygen so there's got to be enough oxygen to sustain them through that period - 14 of time. - 15 Natasha: This didn't come from the TK panel it came from elsewhere, but one idea was to put a big cage - inside to keep them contained versus setting nets.
-The idea is to make it easier to catch them to testthem. - 18 Wayne: If they're in a cage how are they going to feed?
+In winter time - you only have so much oxygen so there's got to be enough oxygen to sustain them through that period - of time. - Natasha: This didn't come from the TK panel it came from elsewhere, but one idea was to put a big cage - 16 inside to keep them contained versus setting nets.
+The idea is to make it easier to catch them to test - 17 them. - Wayne: If they're in a cage how are they going to feed?
 How big a cage do you need?
-I don't see how a - 19 cage will help these fish at all.
+I don't see how a - cage will help these fish at all.
 You'll still have to catch them out of that cage. - 20 Thomas: I have kind of been listening to what everyone is saying.
 And what Gord said.
-And I have a - little bit of background in mining.
+And I have a - 21 little bit of background in mining.
 Bobby has mentioned capping.
-On the first day I asked what is the process slimes first and then PK. - Natasha: You have to think of the slimes.
+On the first day I asked what is the - 22 process slimes first and then PK. - Natasha: You have to think of the slimes.
 You can't put a cap on it.
-If you put rocks on it, it will just flow though to the bottom. - 25 Thomas: Everything will be diverted through the mine workings.
-I don't know if there's any thought to - 26 using geotextiles.
+If you put rocks on it, it will just flow - 24 though to the bottom. - 25 Thomas: Everything will be diverted through the mine workings.
+I don't know if there's any thought to - using geotextiles.
 Sheeting to help maximize minimize the slumping to make it more a solid.
-Testing will - it reduce the amount of slime and greywater. - 28 Natasha: From a traditional knowledge perspective, the concern I'm hearing is the turbidity in the water. - 29 If you're going to collect water for drinking, you're out on the land.
-If you can only find turbid water, is - 30 there something you would do to make it good drinking water? - Wayne: If the water's a bit black you could put it though a nylon stocking or a diaper to trap some the sediments. - 33 Natasha: You got that?
-Wayne wears nylons when he goes out on the land. - 34 Wayne: How do you know what I wear? - 1 Louis: Once they put PK slimes in the underground we had the opportunity to go underground and - 2 there's a big opening, are they going to put the slimes first.
-Are they going to cap it?
-How are they 2 going to do it?
-It would be good to got an explanation on that - 3 going to do it?
-It would be good to get an explanation on that. - 4 Natasha: If you go back to Gord's drawing, see right now this is all the PK.
-In the middle this is the - 5 slimes.
-They're not going to take the coarse material, over in the jar by Myra.
-If I put some of these - 6 rocks here and put it in it would flow to the bottom.
-So they're going to take these five tonnes of slimes - 7 and put it in the pit.
-Then it would take 6-12 months of filling with water.
-What Joline explained - 8 yesterday, if you have two buckets of drinking water all that heavy water is going to push down on this - 9 processed kimberlite.
-Do you remember yesterday Gord drew this area as the area where fish live.
-That - 10 was based on the TK Panel recommendations last time and also what the fisheries biologists say.
-Does - 11 that help clear things up, I hope. - 12 Louis: The dike, open pit, underground, I'm saying are they going to put water and the PK slimes into - 13 the openings in the underground and once they fill it with the PK slimes would they cap the opening in - 14 the underground. - 15 Natasha: Just PK.
-If I don't let these guys go there will be no soup.
-No soup for you.
-We'll meet back at - 16 12:40 and I think we'll need more time so we'll stay as a small group.
+Testing will - it reduce the amount of slime and greywater. - Natasha: From a traditional knowledge perspective, the concern I'm hearing is the turbidity in the water. - 29 If you're going to collect water for drinking, you're out on the land.
+If you can only find turbid water, is - 30 there something you would do to make it good drinking water? - Wayne: If the water's a bit black you could put it though a nylon stocking or a diaper to trap some the - 32 sediments. - Natasha: You got that?
+Wayne wears nylons when he goes out on the land. - Wayne: How do you know what I wear?